Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 The heap is structured as per-execution-thread arenas (accessible only by the execution thread itself and the global collector thread) and a global arena accessible by all threads.

 ## Per-Thread Arenas
 Each thread/process has its own nursery heap pair, typically about 30kib each.
 All allocations are done in the nursery except for large objects that would not fit.
-The heap grows up.
+The heap grows down.
 When there is no room for the current allocation, the heap will be collected to the other arena.
 Because these are thread-private, there is no locking required for allocation in the nursery arena.

 The nursery is collected using a copying collector.
 Copying collectors are very fast when a significant portion of the content is garbage, because they only examine the live content of the heap.
-The roots for collection are the stack of contexts.
+The roots for collection are the stack and current context.

-If, after an allocation in the nursery, there is not enough free space in the currrent arena to copy the entire stack, then the nursery arena will be collected into the other nursery arena, keeping track of how much space is occuupied by each age.
+If, after an allocation in the nursery, there is not enough free space in the current arena to copy the entire stack, then the nursery arena will be collected into the other nursery arena, keeping track of how much space is occupied by each age.
 If there still isn't enough extra space, then the arena will be copied back to the first one, promoting enough older objects to the global arena to make space.
-Copying into the shared GlobalArena, requires obtain a lock, but until this point all activity is happening within a thread, so no locks are required.
+Copying into the shared GlobalArena, requires obtaining a lock, but until this point all activity is happening within a thread, so no locks are required.
 The actual collection is done with a copying collector as, (a) much of the content is likely garbage, and (b) we must have room into which to copy the stack.

 ### Stack of Contexts
-The execution stack is allocated at the top of the nursery arena, and grows down.
+The execution stack is allocated in the stack area of the Process, and grows down.
 If insufficient space is available then the contexts will be reified and copied to the heap.
+Since the stack area is at the beginning of the Process structure, it is very cheap to check for stack overflow.

 The stack pointer points to the top of the working stack.
 If the sender's context is on the stack (which can be determined from the age field in the header), the working stack area is from the stack pointer to the context.
 If the sender's context is not in the stack area, then the working stack area is from the stack pointer to the top of the stack area.

 On entry to a method, the working stack is that of the sender, and the contents will include `self` and the parameters to the method (in reverse order as they are pushed in left-to-right order) and below that other working stack of the sender.
-If the current method starts with a primitive, the primitive will work with those values; if successful replacing `self` and the parameters with the result and then returning to the sender.
+If the current method starts with a primitive, the primitive will work with those values; if successful, replacing `self` and the parameters with the result and then returning to the sender.
 Otherwise, if the current method sends any non-tail messages or captures `thisContext`, then a Context object is partially created, capturing the whole working stack of the sender, and setting the ContextPtr and stack pointer to the newly created context.
 See [[Execution]] for more details.

 #### Object age fields
 The age field for local objects is as follows:
 - 0 Incomplete Context object on the stack
-- 1 Allocated in Nursery
+- 1-5 Allocated in Nursery
-- 7 Nursery object about to be promoted to Global Arean
+- 6 Nursery object about to be promoted to Global Arena

 ### Copying Collector
 Copying collectors are much faster than mark-and-sweep collectors if you mostly have garbage.
 Every BlockClosure or temporary array you create almost instantly becomes garbage, so a typical minor collect might be only 10-20% live data^[experimental data to follow].
 Even more importantly, allocations are practically free, just bump a pointer.
 They are also very cache friendly.
 This means they are ideal for a per-thread arena, where no locks are required.
 This is why Zag uses this for per-thread arenas.